Grant Napear

-Grant Napear (born June 18, 1959) is an American radio personality who currently hosts his own podcast If You Don't Like That With Grant Napear.
-Before this he hosted The Grant Napear Show, at KHTK Sports 1140 in Sacramento, California where he was fired for tweeting "all lives matter" during the George Floyd protest.
-He was also the play-by-play announcer for the Sacramento Kings of the National Basketball Association (NBA), but resigned.
+Grant Harrington Napear is an American radio personality who currently hosts his own podcast If You Don't Like That With Grant Napear.
+Before this he hosted The Grant Napear Show at KHTK Sports 1140 in Sacramento, California where he was fired for tweeting "All lives matter, Every Single One" during the George Floyd protest.
+He was also the play-by-play announcer for the Sacramento Kings of the National Basketball Association (NBA) but resigned.
 He has been a guest host on The Jim Rome Show.

-A section of Napear's radio show was "Grant's Rant", in which he furiously exclaims into the microphone about everyday things that irritate him, such as obese passengers on airplanes, stop lights at freeway on-ramps, and people asking him if he's ready for Christmas during the holidays.
-His signature phrase "If you don't like that, you don't like NBA basketball” became a household reference among Kings fans, and NBA fans in general.
+His signature phrase is "If you don't like that, you don't like NBA basketball".

 Early life

 Born in Syosset, New York, Napear graduated from Syosset High School in 1977 and earned his academic degree in broadcast journalism from Bowling Green University, where he also played lacrosse.